 Dr. Ed Ashby invested 27 years in the study of arrow performance and broadhead lethality.
 Starting in 1981, while working as a PH in Zimbabwe, Dr. Ed Ashby was recruited by the Mkuzi Game Reserve head Game Ranger Tony Tomkinson to assist in a bowhunting research study.
 At the time bowhunting was not legal in South Africa.
 The government commissioned a study to determine if African game could be ethically and humanely harvested with the bow and arrow.

-Four years later, Dr. Ashby and his team published what has come to be known as the “Natal Study.”
-The research was based not on scientific method but outcome driven research.
-Arrow penetration test were conducted on hundreds of freshly culled animals and results were meticulously recorded and documented.
+Four years later, Dr. Ashby and his team published what has come to be known as the "Natal Study."
+The research was based not on the scientific method but outcome-driven research.
+Arrow penetration tests were conducted on hundreds of freshly culled animals and results were meticulously recorded and documented.

-All of Dr. Ashby's arrow penetration research was conducted on carcasses if freshly killed Asiatic buffalo.
-His research has led to empirical findings in arrow lethality, revealing the 650 grain heavy bone threshold and the 19% FOC threshold.
+All of Dr. Ashby's arrow penetration research was conducted on carcasses of freshly killed Asiatic buffalo.
+His research has led to empirical findings in arrow lethality, revealing the 650-grain heavy bone threshold and the 19% FOC threshold.